- NYT’s David Brooks: Obama has ‘manhood problem’ in Middle East

 The Missouri Supreme Court has decided it will not hear the cases of three cities whose red-light camera laws have been challenged in lower courts.

 Seeking to sidestep a court ruling, the Missouri House endorsed legislation Wednesday that attempts to reinstate limits on the amount of money people can receive from medical malpractice lawsuits.

 The case of a Chillicothe man facing a third murder trial in his neighbor's shooting death now has its 11th prosecutor.

-The Missouri Supreme Court ruled Wednesday that the Archdiocese of St. Louis must release the names of more than 100 church employees accused of sexual abuse over the past 20 years as part of a civil lawsuit it faces.
+The Missouri Supreme Court is giving the Archdiocese of St. Louis additional time to release the names of more than 100 employees accused of child sexual abuse since 1986.

 ST. LOUIS (AP) — The Missouri Court of Appeals ordered the Roman Catholic Archdiocese of St. Louis on Thursday to release two decades' worth of sexual abuse allegations against priests.